linux-surface/linux-surface/README.md

 ### Instructions

-For the ipts_firmware files, please select the version for your device.
+For the ipts_firmware files (series 4/5 devices only), please select the version for your device.
 * v76 for the Surface Book
 * v78 for the Surface Pro 4
 * v79 for the Surface Laptop